What Is Heroin Withdrawal?

 Inpatient and outpatient drug rehab clinicians can prescribe drugs to ease withdrawal symptoms.
 These medications help with the recovery process by minimizing withdrawals and cravings.

-- Methadone.
-This medication is a slow-acting, low-strength opiate used to taper patients off heroin and prevent withdrawal symptoms.
+This medication is a slow-acting, low-strength Opiate used to taper patients off Heroin and prevent withdrawal symptoms.

-- Buprenorphine.
-This is one of the most commonly prescribed drugs for heroin withdrawal.
+This is one of the most commonly prescribed drugs for Heroin withdrawal.
 It reduces cravings and physical symptoms like vomiting and muscle aches.

 Outpatient recovery programs require patients to meet regularly with doctors for checkups and mental health counseling.
 Recovering addicts in outpatient programs can stay at home and maintain their daily routines, but the odds of maintaining sobriety aren’t as high.

-Whether you’ve chosen an inpatient or outpatient drug rehab, tackling your heroin addiction is a great first step forward.
-Addiction treatment specialists are available to treat withdrawals and help you avoid relapse.
-Get help now finding treatment near you.
+Whether you’ve chosen an inpatient or outpatient drug rehab, tackling your Heroin addiction is a great first step forward.
+Contact a treatment provider today to find rehab options.